aws-user-group-nz/handbook/rules.md

 21.5 All Members may attend and vote at Society Meetings.

-21.6 No Society Meeting may be held unless at least 66 % of eligible Members attend.
+21.6 No Society Meeting may be held unless at least 40 % of eligible Members attend.
 (This will constitute a quorum.)

-21.7 All Society Meetings shall be Chaired by the Co-Presidents.
-If the both the Co-Presidents are absent, the Society shall elect another Committee Member to Chair that meeting.
+21.7 All Society Meetings shall be Chaired by the President.
+If the the President is absent, the Vice President shall Chair that meeting.
 Any person Chairing a Society Meeting has a casting vote.

-21.8 On any given motion at a Society Meeting, the Co-Presidents shall in good faith determine whether to vote by:
+21.8 On any given motion at a Society Meeting, the President shall in good faith determine whether to vote by:

 * Voices;
 * Show of hands; or